bjornakr/donkeyslug/README.md

 * Ranged combat
 * Alchemy
 * Traps
+* Cooler, player-centric view with minimap for play testing
+* Moving to new levels
+* More algorithms for level generation

 COMPLETED
 ---------
 * Simple view for play testing
-* Player and creatures can move around, attack, pick up and drop items
+* Player and creatures can move around (limited to four directions), attack, pick up and drop items
 * Simple parsing of hand made ascii maps
-* Automatic level generator
+* Level generator (square rooms, digs random tunnels until all rooms are connected)
 * Preliminary battle algorithm
+* Creatures can find their way out of a paper bag - and find the shortest path to whatever they are pursuing